 Start with the tools built in to your OS.
 With Windows, that would be Notepad.
 With Linux, Vim.
 Vim comes with syntax highlighting so can make your scripts far more readable.
-Notepad on Windows is extremely basic and offers only the most basic features (cursor location, find/replace) and so is not really recommended.
+Notepad on Windows is extremely basic and offers only the most basic features (cursor location, find/replace) and so is not really recommended for longer term use.
 If you like Vim (yes, they do exist), then fair play.
 Otherwise, time to consider something with more power under the hood.

 Text editor on steroids

 There are loads of options to consider here.
 However, the theme of this series is ‘quick start’ so I’ll get straight down to two great options.